Discover a path you can walk in 2017 to help you to learn to teach mindful eating.

 The Center for Mindful Eating is pleased to present a 7-part Foundations of Mindful Eating webinar series.
 The series will cover seven basic areas of mindful eating practice, beginning with our Good Practice Guidelines, and continuing with exploring habitual eating patterns, basic principles of mindful eating, the role of meditation, eating well, body image, weight concerns and self-compassion.
 This foundational series is not a certification program, but rather a guide to help you on your path to becoming a mindful eating practitioner.

 Please consider joining us for our first comprehensive webinar series entitled Foundations of Mindful Eating.
-These programs will be available for purchase and will include eligibility for the CE/CPE self-study credits for therapists and dietitians.
+These programs will be available for purchase for continuing education self-study.

 2017 Dates - All times listed in event listings are EST